-- A. Diploma eligibility shall be derived from a conjunctive review of two sources of evidence:through the: - Successful course completion of credits in conformance with § 2.3.1 of this Part. - 2.
-Successful completion of at least one (1) performance-based diploma assessment as described in § 2.3.2 of this Part. - B. In order to be eligible for a diploma, students must meet State and local requirements in § 2.3(A) of this Part. - C. No earlier than the class of 2017, LEAs may choose to include the state assessment or other standardized assessment as a graduation requirement in addition to the requirements in §§ 2.3(A)(1) and (2) of this Part. - DC.
-LEAs shall provide students with multiple opportunities and appropriate supports to meet local graduation requirements adopted in compliance with this Part and to prepare for post-secondary academic and career goals. - ED.
-Each Rhode Island school committee shall adopt graduation requirements consistent with §§ 2.3.1, 2.3.2, 2.3.3, 2.3.4, 2.3.5, 2.3.6, 2.3.7, 2.3.8, and 2.3.59 of this Part in LEA policy and shall maintain and provide documentation of these policies annually to RIDE.
+- A. Diploma eligibility shall be derived through the: - 1.
+Successful completion of credits in conformance with § 2.3.1 of this Part. - 2.
+Successful completion of at least one (1) performance-based diploma assessment as described in § 2.3.2 of this Part. - B. In order to be eligible for a diploma, students must meet State and local requirements in § 2.3(A) of this Part. - C. LEAs shall provide students with multiple opportunities and appropriate supports to meet local graduation requirements adopted in compliance with this Part and to prepare for post-secondary academic and career goals. - D. Each Rhode Island school committee shall adopt graduation requirements consistent with §§ 2.3.1 through 2.3.9 of this Part in LEA policy and shall maintain and provide documentation of these policies annually to RIDE.

-2.3.1 CourseworkCredit Requirements
+2.3.1 Credit Requirements